compose-spec/compose-spec/05-services.md

 #### Env_file format

-Each line in an env file must be in `VAR[=[VAL]]` format.
-Lines beginning with `#` must be ignored.
+Each line in an `.env` file must be in `VAR[=[VAL]]` format.
+Lines beginning with `#` are ignored.
-Blank lines must also be ignored.
+Blank lines are also ignored.

 The value of `VAL` is used as a raw string and not modified at all.
-If the value is surrounded by quotes (as is often the case for shell variables), the quotes must be **included** in the value passed to containers created by Compose.
+If the value is surrounded by quotes, as is often the case for shell variables, the quotes are included in the value passed to containers created by Compose.

-`VAL` may be omitted, in such cases the variable value is empty string.
+`VAL` may be omitted, in such cases the variable value is an empty string.
-`=VAL` may be omitted, in such cases the variable is **unset**.
+`=VAL` may be omitted, in such cases the variable is unset.

 ```bash
 # Set Rails/Rack environment